marko1684/Graphs_project/README.md

 # Graphs_project
-This is project in c#, implementation of various algorithms to solve some problems connected to graphs.
+This is project written using c#, it is implementation of various algorithms to solve some problems connected to graphs.